 But Is a Blog Worth Your Time?

 If you’re reluctant to maintain a blog on your website, it’s probably because you’re worried about how much time it will take.
 It’s a reasonable objection.
-Orbit Media says that the average blog post takes about four hours to write in 2021.
+Orbit Media says that the average blog post takes just under four hours to write in 2024.

 You don’t necessarily have to write the blog yourself.
 If you don’t have the time – or the professional writing skills – you may be better off outsourcing this task.